msanand/msanand.github.io/_posts/2014-08-31-angularjs-best-parts.md

 >The superheroic Javascript MVW framework

 AngularJS is a structural framework for building dynamic web applications.
 It is not a library.
-So, by the principle of 'inversion of control', the developer is expected to code following certain rules and guidelines layed out by the framework.
+So, by the principle of 'inversion of control', the developer is expected to code following certain rules and guidelines laid out by the framework.

 Angular is opinionated about how a dynamic web application should be built.
 And almost all of the opinions are backed by strong design principles and justifications.
 It also simplifies the application development process by abstracting a lot of the internal complexity and exposing only what the application developer needs to know.
 <br>